Six Wrong Reasons to Check Your Phone in the Morning

 That’s a startling way to talk about the daily challenge of the Christian life.

-I asked John Piper.
-What follows is an edited and abbreviated transcript of what he said (which will be part of an Ask Pastor John episode next month).
+I asked John Piper in an episode of Ask Pastor John.
+What follows is an edited and abbreviated transcript of what he said.

 Why are we so prone to click on our phones before we do almost anything else?
 I thought of six possible reasons, which came out of analyzing my heart and temptations.